illinois/cs340-fa22-pixel-board-shared-middleware/README.md

 # CS 340's Course-Wide Shared Pixel Board Middleware

-This course-wide shared middleware was initially based of Sid's Week #1 submission, with modifications added by waf from the Week #1 submissions of Yuqing, Garrett, Han, Yutong, Maya, Willie, Max, Owen H., Alekhya, and Xinze.
+This course-wide shared middleware was initially based of Sid Bhushan's Week #1 submission, with modifications added by waf from the Week #1 submissions of Yuqing, Garrett, Han, Yutong, Maya, Willie, Max, Owen H., Alekhya, and Xinze.

 ## High-Level Overview